Jennifer Mason McAward

 Durham is a 2006 summa cum laude graduate of Notre Dame Law School, where she held the Fr.
 Michael D. McCafferty, C.S.C., Fellowship in Law and was the executive production editor of the Notre Dame Law Review.
 Durham earned her B.A. in the Program of Liberal Studies, summa cum laude, from the University of Notre Dame in 2001, where she was elected to Phi Beta Kappa.

-Before attending law school, Durham was a legislative assistant to the Office of Government Liaison at the United States Conference of Catholic Bishops, focused on immigrant and refugee issues.
-She also worked for the Midwest Immigrant and Human Rights Center, where she served asylum seekers, refugees, and victims of human trafficking.
+Before attending law school, Durham worked for the Office of Government Liaison at the United States Conference of Catholic Bishops and for the Midwest Immigrant and Human Rights Center.
+In both positions, she focused on issues relating to particularly vulnerable immigrant populations, including unaccompanied children, asylum seekers, refugees, and victims of human trafficking and other forms of violence.

 Communications Program Manager